 Exterior Wall Coating Specialists FAQs

-There is no fixed price, because cost depends on the size of the building, access, the substrate and the amount of preparation and repair needed beforehand.
-A small unit and a large warehouse with scaffolding requirements are very different jobs.
-That is why we survey first, then provide a clear written quotation.
-The site survey itself is free and carries no obligation.
+There is no fixed price, because it depends on the size of the building, the access, the substrate and the prep and repair needed first.
+A small unit and a large warehouse needing scaffold are very different jobs.
+That is why we survey first, then give you a clear written quote.
+The survey itself is free and carries no obligation.

-What is the best exterior wall coating for weather protection in the UK?
+What is the best exterior wall coating for weather protection?

 It depends on your walls.
-Flexible elastomeric systems suit render that has cracked or moves, while breathable silicone coatings help damp escape on older masonry.
-Hard textured coatings suit brick and block.
-Rather than name one product for every building, we assess your substrate and exposure at survey stage and specify the system most suited to it.
+Flexible elastomeric systems suit render that has cracked or moves; breathable silicone coatings help damp escape on older masonry; hard textured coatings suit brick and block.
+Rather than name one product for every building, we assess your substrate and exposure at survey and specify the system that suits it.

-Will a wall coating fix penetrating damp on my business premises?
+Will a coating fix penetrating damp on my premises?

-Sometimes, but not always, and we will be honest about it.
-A breathable weatherproof coating can stop rain soaking into porous walls, which resolves many cases of penetrating damp.
-However, damp can also stem from defective render, ground levels or other faults that a coating alone will not cure.
+Sometimes, not always, and we will be straight about it.
+A breathable weatherproof coating can stop rain soaking into porous walls, which sorts many cases of penetrating damp.
+But damp can also come from defective render, ground levels or other faults a coating alone will not cure.
 The survey establishes the real cause before we recommend anything.

 Do you work on live commercial sites?